-This is the third part of Making Games in ActionScript 3 using FlashDevelop.
+This is the fourth part of Making Games in ActionScript 3 using FlashDevelop.

 Last time we got our first enemy on the stage.
 Now we’ll take a quick look at embedding other formats into your classes.
 Grab the gnome here to the right and put him in your assets folder.